DrakenWan/Yale3/README.md

 ## Update Timeline

 I will keep posting timed updates here.
 In future will shift these somewhere else if I have time

+#### Update(dated: 29th December, 2022)

+- I have fixed the extraction of `experience section`.
+It is working fine for 30 LinkedIn profile pages I verified it with.
+- I have added a `clear text` button to clear textbox content.
+- Removed the old, redundant code with new code or deleted it entirely.
+- Will start working on writing code for scraping other sections that are left.

 #### Update(dated: 27th December, 2022)